-All of CBP’s Polygraph Examiners are federally certified and held to strict guidelines and standards governed by the National Center for Credibility Assessment.
+All CBP’s Polygraph Examiners are federally certified and held to strict guidelines and standards governed by the National Center for Credibility Assessment (NCCA).

 CBP Polygraph Examiners work hard to provide each applicant with a fair and accurate examination; however, applicants must be forthcoming and cooperative in order to successfully complete the polygraph examination.

 Quality Control (QC) consists of a team of experienced senior level federal polygraph examiners.

-Under Federal polygraph policies and procedures, polygraph examination results are submitted to the polygraph QC team within the polygraph program for a final review and determination for the exam result.
+Under federal polygraph policies and procedures, polygraph examination results are submitted to the polygraph Quality Control Team within the polygraph program for a final review and determination for the exam result.

 If QC concurs with the examiner’s preliminary analysis of your polygraph examination, the results become final and will be forwarded to CBP’s Personnel Security Division for inclusion in your background investigation file.